 Prescription drug addiction and over-the-counter medicine abuse are very real problems facing America today.
 Prescription drug addiction has reached epidemic proportions in the U.S., for adults and teens alike.

 Would you notice if one or two pills were missing from a bottle you keep in a bathroom medicine cabinet and haven’t touched in months?
-Probably not.

 And that’s exactly how teens are getting their hands on opioid painkillers, ADHD medicines, sedatives, and other prescription drugs.
 Unlike many other illicit “street” drugs, prescription and over-the-counter medications are easy to get.